Electrode Material Innovations for Enhanced EV Safety

 Lithium ion battery cells with improved performance, safety, and longevity for electric vehicles.
 The battery cells have a core wrapped in a rectangular shell with gaskets to prevent contact between the core and end caps.
 This prevents short circuits.
 The core can have coiled electrode layers for high power density.
 The electrode materials are mixed crystal lithium iron phosphate with additional metal oxides for better cycling.
 The gaskets compress the core away from the caps to prevent internal hotspots.
 The rectangular shape reduces stress concentrations compared to cylindrical cells.
 The improved cell design prevents failures like internal shorts, hotspots, and thermal runaway.

-6. Innovative Mixed Positive Electrode Material for High-Temperature Stability in Lithium-Ion Batteries
+6. Composite Positive Electrode Material with Differentiated Particle Sizes and Coatings for Lithium-Ion Batteries

 LG Chem, Ltd., 2019